jindasy/git-commands/README.md

 6. Describe under what conditions a merge may fail.
    ```
+   - When directory have file in staging area or have changes that didn't commit.
-   when changed the same part of the same file differently in the two branches that merging
+   - When committed changes the part of the same file from two people or two branches.
    ```

 ## Favorites

-> TODO: Add *at least* 1 git task that (a) that you'd like to remember, or (b) you think is really useful, and the git command(s) to do it.

 command to restore file in staging area is very useful when you add wrong file to staging area and don't want to commit it.
 ```